Arranging Pop Horn Parts In Logic Pro X

 There are lots of possibilities for three note voicings.
 What about keeping the third and seventh degree of the underlying chords, and adding a “colour note” as the third voice?

 Here is the same example as above, with a third horn playing the ninth degree of the minor seventh chords, the sixth of the major chord, and the thirteenth of the dominant chord.
-This may not be to everyone’s tastes; some may find it too “jazzy”.
+This may not be to everyone’s taste; some may find it too “jazzy”.
 There are more conservative choices for a third note, but I find this adds an element of sophistication to the harmony.
 Notice too that the range the instruments are playing in affects the quality of the overall ensemble part.
 The trombone and tenor sax parts are in the upper (versus lower) end of their comfortable range.

 What about adding a fourth horn?
 Or a fifth horn?
 And what happens if some notes are doubled?
 What about the spacing between the notes?
 Close voicings have a very different type of impact than voicings with the horns spaced farther apart.
 These are just some ideas to get you thinking and experimenting.